palantir/dropwizard-web-security/README.md

         allowedOrigins: "http://localhost"
 ```

+The above minimal configuration will yield the following behaviors:

+- CORS enabled, allowing the `http://localhost` origin
+- The default App Security headers will be injected
+- HSTS is turned OFF by default

 ### CORS Configuration

-You can configure the CORS section by using the following YAML values.
+You can configure the CORS section by using the following YAML values:

 Field | Default
 ----- | -------